guettli/programming-guidelines/README.md

 ### Cache for ever or don't cache at all

+> [Two Hard Things](https://martinfowler.com/bliki/TwoHardThings.html): There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton

 Avoid "maybe".
 If your http code returns a response you have two choices concering caching: